 Gather the amount of cash you’ll need to stay in business, and then double it

 When starting a business, you’ll likely plan out how much cash you need for the first few months.
 After you’ve figured this out, double it.
 Many business owners underestimate the amount of cash flow they need to successfully run their businesses.
 It’s better to over-project in this situation then to not have enough in the long run.

 Don’t spend too much right from the start

-Small businesses need employees, supplies, office space, office supplies and more.
+Small businesses need employees, supplies, office space, office supplies which many purchase from office monster and more.
 Remember to stay practical and only buy the items that are absolutely necessary.
 Start with the basics and upgrade as your profits begin in increase.

 Study your target market

 Knowing your audience is crucial to your ROI.
 Where are your customers located?
 What is their income?
 How will you reach them?
 Asking yourself questions such as these will help you identify your customer demographics and better understand who you need to market to.
 Knowing your customer’s profiles will help you predict demand for your products and services.